 Who can vote?

 Any person who is a U.S. citizen, 18 years of age as of the date of the November General Election and a resident of the Commonwealth of Virginia may register to vote.
 Those individuals who have been convicted of a felony must have had their civil rights restored to be able to register.

 When is the election?

-Joe is seeking the Democratic nomination for Charlottesville Commonwealth's Attorney.
-Voting will be on June 13, 2017 and any registered voter living in the City of Charlottesville can participate.
+Joe is the Democratic nominee for Charlottesville Commonwealth's Attorney.
+Voting will be on November 7, 2017 and any registered voter living in the City of Charlottesville can participate.